xaxam/tagh/readme.md

 That’s it.
 Type `tagh` in your terminal and you should be presented with a summary of the commands.
 Tested under Mac OSX 10.7 and Ruby 1.9 and nowhere else...

 ## Usage
-*tagh* has four commands – tagh list, tagh find, tagh merge, and tagh delete:
+*Tagh* has four commands – tagh list, tagh find, tagh merge, and tagh delete:

 ### tagh list [arguments]
 List tags.